Ympact/flux-icons/README.md

 - mini - 20px
 - micro - 16px

 Using the configuration of the vendor, you can determine how to handle the building of the icon when there is no source file for a certain variant.
-The options are
+The options are:

 | Value     | Description                                                                |
 |-----------|----------------------------------------------------------------------------|